-As remote working becomes more widespread, a robust video conferencing tool is indispensable for most teams.
+As remote working becomes more widespread, video conferencing software is indispensable for most teams.

 But with tons of such tools available, where do you start looking for the one that fits your needs?

-We think that comparing two leaders of the videoconferencing market – Zoom and Webex, are a good place to start.
+We think that comparing two leaders of the video conferencing market – Zoom and Webex, is a good place to start.